You are currently viewing Fabric dyeing with ivy

 dyeing with ivy leaves with silk & wool (protein) fibres and cotton (cellulose) fibres.

-Above on top picture, it’s dyed with pre mordanted fibres with alum and below is with post dye pot dip with iron as mordant.
+Above on the top picture, it’s dyed with pre-mordanted fibres with alum and below is with post-dye pot dip with iron as a mordant.

 Natural dyeing

-Fabric dyeing with ivy is quite easy.
+Fabric dyeing with fresh ivy as said can be tricky to obtain.
+There are much easier dye plants to obtain dyes from sumac leaves instead.
+It’s because there is a wax film on the leaves that needs to be broken into before any dye can be obtained.
 If one doesn’t have them on hand they are available in the dried form online from dye and craft suppliers in dried form.
 The leaves and berries will yield different colours so do separate them.

-Boil the leaves for about half-hour or till there is some colour in the pot.
-Then all the pre mordant (i use alum) fibres.
-And boil gently (simmer) for another 15mins to half-hour.
-I have also dipped the fibres in iron so as to deepen the colour.
+Boil the leaves for about half an hour or till there is some colour in the pot.
+Then all the pre-mordant (i use alum) fibres.
+Boil gently (simmer) for another 15 minutes to half an hour.
+I have also dipped the fibres in iron to deepen the colour.

 To draw colour from the berries ground them first in a pestle and mortar.
 Then boil like the ivy leaves.
 I have to use the same mordants and the result is a much deeper colour.

-Do give it a try if there is plenty of ivies around and they freely grow everywhere.
+Do give it a try if there are plenty of ivies around and they freely grow everywhere.
 It’s available in abundance and they grow like weeds.

-For supplies, I buy the mordants from George Weil and UK based craft supplier.
+For supplies, I buy the mordants from George Weil a UK UK-based craft supplier.
 They also sell dried ivy leaves and many other supplies (like indigo, cochineal, etc) for natural dyeing.

 Let me know how it went.
 Good luck and all the best.